jirah2018/SQLALCHEMY/README.md

 **Step 1 - Climate Analysis and Exploration**

-Start, BY Python and SQLAlchemy to do climate analysis and data exploration of your climate database. the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+Start, BY Python and SQLAlchemy to do climate analysis and data exploration of your climate database.

+The following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

 By providing starter notebook and hawaii.sqlite files to finish the climate analysis and data exploration.